 If you prefer to remain economical, I’d recommend at least trying out the divine ice-creams from Jädelino.
-They make the best vegan pistachio ice-cream!
+They make the best vegan pistachio ice-cream ever!
 All the other flavors are equally delicious so you can’t go wrong here.
-Actually, they have unique flavor combinations which are not served elsewhere and in addition, they use applesauce that comes from a place which employs mentally disabled people.
-Now, this is the kind of business that I like supporting!

 The best and funkiest neighborhood in Helsinki.
-Obviously, I used to live in Kallio before.
-Most of my friends live there also.
+Obviously, I used to live there before.
 Kallio used to be very much a working-class part of town.
 The Long Bridge separated this area from the more affluent part of the city.
-The area has a lot of small flats so it’s been very popular among young people, blue-collar workers, students but perhaps also lately young, urban couple with kids.
+The area has a lot of small flats so it’s been very popular among young people, blue-collar workers, students but perhaps lately also, more affluent young couples with kids.

 This previously not so glamorous neighborhood is dealing with some serious gentrification and the rents have risen.
 Despite this, the area has still remained somewhat rough, alongside the yoganisation and appearance of coffee shops.
 To me, there couldn’t be a better neighborhood.
 I don’t want it to be “cleaned out” completely.
 I like it the way it is.